 Comments from Floor –

-Next meeting date and place – March 21st same time and place.
+Next meeting date and place –June 20th same times and place.

 Retirement of Colors – By Commander

-Respectfully submitted by Mike Streeter Secretary February 22, 2019
+Respectfully submitted by Mike Streeter, Secretary ALR on May 20, 2019

 AMERICAN LEGION RIDERS